deta/space-docs/src/pages/docs/en/quickstart-guides/go.md

 +   dev: go run .
 ```

-Once you define the `dev` command for the micro in the Spacefile, you can start the development server by running the following command:
+Once you define the `dev` command for the Micro in the Spacefile, you can start the development server by running the following command:

 ```
 space dev